Know how to build a good credit history

 Having a bad credit score is a lot like having a bad grade point average: Once it goes down, it's hard to build it back up again.
 It can be done, but you'll be better off if you don't let it drop in the first place.

-To see how your credit score, which is defined by your credit report, might affect your interest rates—and therefore your financial future—try the Loan Savings Calculator at MyFICO.com.
+To see how your credit score, which is defined by your credit report, might affect your interest rates—and therefore your financial future—try the Loan Savings Calculator opens a modal layer at MyFICO.com.
 For ways to monitor your credit score, visit the privacy and security resources page of our website